 “I should state here that most of my readers do not think of me as being a color photographer.
 In fact, I have given the impression of being hostile towards it.
 During my professional years though I did a lot of work with Kodachrome….
 Were I entering photography now as a young man I undoubtedly would deeply concern myself with color.
 I stayed with black–and–white simply because I enjoyed the controls that the process offered.
 However, I feel strongly that color photography is one of the major expressions of our time.” — Ansel Adams 1978

-This Photoshop Lightroom tutorial is part of a series of lessons that I have put together on image enhancement.
-If you are a brand new Lightroom user then I encourage you to watch my Adobe Photoshop Lightroom 101 tutorials and review the older posts in our Lightroom Laboratory series.
-Learning Photoshop Lightroom is much easier if you start the journey with the appropriate background information.
+This Adobe Photoshop Lightroom / Adobe Photoshop CC tutorial is part of a series of lessons that I have put together on image enhancement.
+If you are just joining us then I encourage you to review the older posts in the Lightroom Laboratory series.
+Mastering Adobe Photoshop Lightroom, and Adobe Photoshop CC, is much easier if you start the journey with the appropriate background information.